-Since I began this job last September, the most frequently asked question I hear is, “How do you define the American Dream?”
-So we began asking the question ourselves—interviewing more than 1,000 people from all backgrounds, professions, geographies, and ages about their American Dream stories (you can add your definition or personal story here).
+Since I began this job in September 2019, the most frequently asked question I hear is, “How do you define the American Dream?”
+So we began asking the question ourselves—interviewing more than 1,000 people from all backgrounds, professions, geographies, and ages about their American Dream stories.

 The more people we asked, the clearer it became that there is no single definition of the American Dream.
 Each of us brings a deeply personal and unique story to the table: the obstacles we face, the mountains our family has had to climb, the goals we hope to achieve for ourselves and our loved ones.